pojj/portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deloy on github pages

+Delete existing gh-pages branch from both local and remote.

+A create new gh-pages branch from master and push to remote.

+run `ng add angular-cli-ghpages` and `ng deploy --base-href=https://pojj.github.io/portfolio/` on local gh-pages.